 5. Blue and red

 Red is having a bit of a renaissance in the world of interiors right now, and while it can be a bold shade to decorate with, it can be balanced out when paired with a calming blue.
+Both are bold pops of color that can be quite difficult to get right, but go daring and it might just pay off.

 'There are two ways to play this color scheme.' explains Sarah.
 'First, sky blue and red.
 This is a combination often found in vintage textiles that seems particularly popular right now.'